-Around 70% of our graduates go on to study for a higher degree or pursue a scientific career.
+Around 70 per cent of our graduates go on to study for a higher degree or pursue a scientific career.

 Employment opportunities are diverse, ranging from biological and biomedical research and development, to careers in science communication, the health service, forensic science, environmental health and wildlife conservation.
 Our graduates are not confined to science-related careers, and a significant number enter jobs within finance, public and private sector management, social and health service work, the media and law.

-The Careers Service provides support and advice throughout your time at University and after you graduate.
-In your final year they help you to polish up your CV and interview skills, and introduce you to prospective employers.
+The central Careers Service provides support and advice throughout your time at University and after you graduate.
+They can help you to polish up your CV and interview skills and introduce you to prospective employers.